 (Unicorn Times – October, 1975)

 When he was twelve years old, Bill McCullough already knew that he wanted to pursue audio engineering professionally.
 Perhaps this was inevitable given Bill’s background as the son of a musician mother and father who possessed dual engineering degrees.
 Transforming a Northern Virginia house into a recording studio with mentor, neighbor and best friend, Pete Lambert, proved to be a formative event in Bill’s young adult life.
-McCullough, around this time period, would also enjoy membership in a jazz group named Blue Horizon with future Danny Gatton bandmate, John Previti.
+McCullough, around this time period, also enjoyed membership in a jazz group named Blue Horizon with future Danny Gatton bandmate, John Previti.

 An early-career opening at DC’s Audio Video Concepts, a small studio with tape duplication services, was made available by Gerry Wyckoff‘s departure in 1974 to Track Recorders (which he would own a few years hence).
-Wyckoff would sagely advise Bill to ditch the long hair, thus helping to seal McCullough’s eventual success in being selected to join President Ford’s Election Committee for two years, beginning in February, 1974.
+Wyckoff sagely advised Bill to ditch the long hair, thus helping to seal McCullough’s eventual success in being selected to join President Ford’s Election Committee for two years, beginning in February, 1974.

 Bill’s audio engineering skills were immediately put to work fulfilling his job’s mandate to record everything Gerald Ford said in public.
 With funding from both the Ford Commission and the National Archives, every speech was recorded for posterity, as well as non-syndicated sound bites edited for radio.
 McCullough has the distinction of engineering the audio for Air Force One’s first ever press conference.
-[Historical aside: A photo exists of Bill shaking hands with Ford on the day of the election; “Thanks for the use of your headphones,” the former Vice-President would later say to McCullough, in reference to a prior act of generosity on Air Force One.]
+[Historical aside: A photo exists of Bill shaking hands with Ford on the day of the election; “Thanks for the use of your headphones,” the former Vice-President later said to McCullough, in reference to a prior act of generosity on Air Force One.]

 Ooh La La!
 25′ x 40′ Main Studio room – Track Recorders